106joshman/Glint-webpage-clone/README.md

 # Glint-webpage-clone

-## a clone web page template of Glint
+## A clone web page template of Glint